ernstbill/whammo.github.io/index.md

-title: Welcome to Bill's Github Site!!!
+<title>: Welcome to Bill's Github Site!!!
 description: This is the second test page commit in this repository, to be updated shortly

 ## Welcome to GitHub Pages